ox-it/ords-test/installation.md

 * ords-security-common

-This dependency is defined in the pom.xml for each of the API modules as usual; you should install this before trying to install the REST modules.
+This dependency is defined in the pom.xml for each of the API modules as usual; you should install this before trying to install the REST modules using:

+    mvn install

 The user interface is: